galacean/galacean.github.io/docs/camera.md

 label: Graphics/Camera
 ---

 The camera is an abstract concept of [3D projection](https://en.wikipedia.org/wiki/3D_projection) that a graphics engine acts like a camera or eyes in the real world.
-The camera of Oasis Engine implements automatic frustum culling, and only renders objects inside the frustum.
+The camera of Galacean Engine implements automatic frustum culling, and only renders objects inside the frustum.

 CullingMask case: